PennyWiper/PennyWiper/README.md

 - 👋 Greetings, My name is "Şükrü Erim Sinal",I am a graduated Computer Science Engineer as of july 2023。
 - 👀 I’m interested in Languages,Computer Science,Music and anything that doesn't require  too much design/imagination
 - 🌱 I’m currently learning Japanese,Python,Machine Learning etc.
-- 💞️ I’m looking to collaborate on nobody for now
+- 💞️ I’m looking to collaborate on projects related with NLP tasks to improve my skills and knowledge
 - 📫 How to reach me ?- Only way is sending mail for now.